-- How can anyone make money in these situations? - What is stealth correlation, and what does correlation mean in the context of financial markets, especially since the correlation changes all the time? - How could we model a trading scheme and test it in time? - What other statistical tools are required to understand financial markets? - Is there some sort of other model which could better explain the financial markets?
+- How can anyone make money in these situations? - What is stealth correlation, and what does correlation mean in the context of financial markets, especially since the correlation changes all the time? - How could we model a trading scheme and test it in time? - What other statistical tools are required to understand financial markets? - Since $\widehat{X} \leq \overline{X}$, why is the scaled geoindex greater than the D-ISCO much of the time? - Is there some sort of other model which could better explain the financial markets?
 We resort to stochastic models when a physical model is too complicated.
-Perhaps there is a better "physical" paradigm that would account for (and hopefully predict) these markets.

-• How is it that stock market analysts make 6-figures when they are as clueless as the average monkey throwing darts at a page of mutual funds?
+Perhaps there is a better "physical" paradigm that would account for (and hopefully predict) these markets. - How is it that stock market analysts make 6-figures when they are as clueless as the average monkey throwing darts at a page of mutual funds? - Why do correlations based on returns differ from those based on price?